 - Ensuring that data is only kept for as long as it meets that basis;

 - Ensuring that data is accurate and up to date; and

-- Using Lanetix security to control data access so that only approved personnel can access it.
+- Using Winmore security to control data access so that only approved personnel can access it.

 Process for Documenting Personal Data Processing

-Since Lanetix employs fewer than 250 people, we need not document some or all of our processing activities, however, we think it is still good practice to do so.
+Since Winmore employs fewer than 250 people, we need not document some or all of our processing activities, however, we think it is still good practice to do so.
 Keeping records on what personal data we hold, why we hold it and who we share it with may helps us manage the data more effectively and comply with other aspects of the GDPR.

-The Lanetix process for documenting personal data processing is described here, and we are exploring the notion of sharing it with our customers, as best practices.
+The Winmore process for documenting personal data processing is described here, and we are exploring the notion of sharing it with our customers, as best practices.

 Start by doing an information audit or data-mapping exercise to clarify what personal data the organization holds and where.
 Engage people across the organization.
 Obtain senior management buy-in so that the documentation exercise is supported and well resourced.

 Steps to Take

 After having a basic idea of what personal data we have and where it is held, these three steps will help you with the documentation: